ShehapAltahawy59/MLOBS_backend_research/README.md

    mlflow ui
    ```

-2. Open your browser and go to `http://localhost:5000`.
+2. Open your browser and go to `http://localhost:5000`

 ---

 ## Future Work

-* Add deep learning models for better accuracy.
+* Add deep learning models for better accuracy
-* Implement real-time hand gesture recognition using a webcam.
+* Implement real-time hand gesture recognition using a webcam
-* Integrate the system into a web or mobile application.
+* Integrate the system into a web or mobile application
+* Add more gesture classes to the dataset
+* Implement model interpretability techniques

 ---